goodwordalchemy/algo_study/study_guide.md

 - [x] 63.
 Unique Paths II Medium
 - [x] 576.
 Out of Boundary Paths Medium
 - [ ] 1269.
 Number of Ways to Stay in the Same Place After Some Steps Hard
+- [x] 1434.
+Number of Ways to Wear Different Hats to Each Other
 - [ ] 1220.
 Count Vowels Permutation Hard